BM-Winston/Birthday_Calculator/README.md

 ### Installation Process

-* Git clone repo link
-* cd name
+* Open your web browser
+* Open github and go to the about secttion in my repository
-* Launch a live server on you index.html
+* Launch a live server on the about section
+* OR alternatively click on this link - <a href="https://bm-winston.github.io/Birthday_Calculator/"></a>

 [Go Back to the top](#portfolio)
 ## Technology Used